 Why are people looking for alternatives to Facebook Groups?

-Today, many creators are looking for Facebook Group alternatives and for good reason.
-It seems like more and more each day Facebook is in the news for something: data privacy to politics, clickbait, uncomfortable business practices…the list is long.
+Today, many creators and entrepreneurs are looking for Facebook Group alternatives, and for good reason.
+It seems like more and more each day Facebook is in the news for something: data privacy to politics, clickbait, uncomfortable business practices… the list is long.

 But the good news is that most people—including your members!—are open to Facebook Group alternatives like never before.
 They just need to be told what they gain from moving somewhere else.